hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 The last option (`-D`) provides the location of the Redfish mockup created previously.

 ### How does the simulator work ?

-The DMTF Redfish Mockup Server is does not implement any
+When a Redfish client sends a GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the directory of the requested endpoint.

-When a Redfish client sends a GET request to the Redfish Mockup Server (aka simulator), it responds with the `index.json` file located in the directory of the requested endpoint.
+For POST, PUT and PATCH requests, the simulator validates the target endpoint and its allowable op

 ### Querying the Mockup Server with iLOrest